DannyBarbaro/393-Project/README.md

 # SeatSwap
-source code repo for 393 project: SeatSwap
+source code repo for 393 project: SeatSwap with Jenkins Integration